jeremymv2/audit-docs/README.md

 multiple destinations.

 Possible values for `['audit']['reporter']`:
- - chef-compliance
+ - chef-compliance = report directly to Compliance Server
- - chef-automate (Note: If you were using `chef-visibilty` in the past, you must switch to this)
+ - chef-automate = report directory to Automate (Note: If you were using `chef-visibilty` in the past, you must switch to this)
- - chef-server-compliance
+ - chef-server-compliance = report to Compliance Server via Chef Server
- - chef-server-automate (Note: If you were using `chef-server-visibilty` in the past, you must switch to this)
+ - chef-server-automate = report to Automate via Chef Server (Note: If you were using `chef-server-visibilty` in the past, you must switch to this)
+ - json-file = report to local file on filesystem in json format

 ## Supported Scenarios